 The gist: A national retail operator with a reputation for buying troubled malls and investing little in them bought Acadiana Mall earlier this month.
-Little is known about what the buyer, Namdar Realty Group, has in mind.
+Little is known about what the buyer, New-York based Namdar Realty Group, has in mind.
 Meanwhile, retailer H&M appears to be heading our way.

 No information is publicly available yet.
 Particularly what Namdar paid.
 And not much is known about the company’s plans for the nearly 1 million square feet of mall space and adjacent acreage it now owns.
 Nothing on the sale has been filed in the Lafayette Parish Courthouse.
 Namdar released a terse statement on its website announcing the acquisition.